Sjeiti/TinySort/jsdoc/main.md

 If you find a bug, have a feature request or a code improvement you can [file them here](https://github.com/Sjeiti/TinySort/issues).
 Please [provide code examples](http://jsfiddle.net/) where applicable.</small>

 <div class="alert alert-warning" role="alert"><p>TinySort used to be a jQuery plugin but was rewritten to remove the jQuery dependency.
-It is now smaller *and* faster.
+It is now smaller *and* faster (and has no dependencies).
 Functionality is the same but changes have been made to the parameters and options.</p></div>

 ## usage